Table of Contents

 Key Takeaways

-• Special Needs Trusts are legal entities that hold assets for the benefit of individuals with disabilities without affecting their eligibility for government benefits.
+• Special Needs Trusts are legal arrangements that hold assets for the benefit of individuals with disabilities without affecting their eligibility for government benefits.

 • There are three main types of Special Needs Trusts: first-party, third-party, and pooled trusts.
 Each is designed to suit different circumstances.